The goal of my current research is to understand the properties of galaxies during the first few billion years of the Universe.

 Shortly after the Big Bang, the gas in the universe was cool enough for electrons and protons to form hydrogen and helium atoms, and all the gas became neutral.

-When the first radiative sources (most likely the first stars and galaxies) started to form, around z ~ 15 — 20, the energetic radiation emitted by those sources started to ionise the neutral hydrogen around them, carving ionised bubbles in the intergalactic medium (IGM).
-As the primeval galaxies grow and assemble their stars, these ionised regions will grow and overlap, eventually filling the whole universe around z ~ 6.
-This transition epoch is called the Epoch of Reionisation (EoR).
+When the first radiative sources (most likely the first stars and galaxies) started to form, around z ~ 15 — 20, the energetic radiation emitted by those sources started to ionize the neutral hydrogen around them, carving ionized bubbles in the intergalactic medium (IGM).
+As the primeval galaxies grow and assemble their stars, these ionized regions will grow and overlap, eventually filling the whole universe around z ~ 6.
+This transition epoch is called the Epoch of Reionization (EoR).

-There are several issues that need to be addressed in order to shed some light on the detailed history of reionisation, with perhaps the most important being: what are the ionising sources?
-While the current scenario favours the idea that galaxies are responsible for the reionisation of the universe, the ionising budget of the EoR is still poorly constrained.
+There are several issues that need to be addressed in order to shed some light on the detailed history of reionization, with perhaps the most important being: what are the ionizing sources?
+While the current scenario favours the idea that galaxies are responsible for the reionization of the universe, the ionizing budget of the EoR is still poorly constrained.

-- The first question is to assess if the galaxies produce enough hydrogen-ionising photons to reionise the universe and then to sustain this ionised state?
+- The first question is to assess if the galaxies produce enough hydrogen-ionizing photons to reionize the universe and then to sustain this ionized state?
 Since the radiation is mostly produced by hot, massive, short-lived stars, this raise the question of the star formation in the first galaxies, and for instance the impact of the stellar radiation on the galactic scale star formation.

-These are the two key questions to understand the ionising budget of the universe during the EoR, and form the core of my research.
+These are the two key questions to understand the ionizing budget of the universe during the EoR, and form the core of my research.

-Escape of ionising radiation and bursty star formation
+Escape of ionizing radiation and bursty star formation

-One of the goals of the GARULFO suite of simulation is to study the amout of ionising photons escaping their home galaxy.
-The current understanding of reionisation is that at least at early times, small galaxies in low mass haloes were the major contributors to the global ionising budget.
+One of my research endeavours is to study the amount of ionizing photons escaping the galaxy from which thy have been emitted.
+The current understanding of reionization is that at least at early times, small galaxies in low mass haloes were the major contributors to the global ionizing budget.
 It is thus crucial to assess how much radiation can escape those small galaxies.

-In the GARULFO simulations, we also found that the ionising escape fraction (the fraction of emitted photons that escape the halo) varies a lot with time, from nothing to almost 100%, with the timescale, but slightly delayed with respect to the SF.
-This is most likely due to the fact that ionising radiation is trapped inside the star forming clouds prior to the first supernovae explosions.
-As soon as the first supernovae goes off, it clears the way for ionising photons to escape.
-After the SF shuts down, there is no massive star left to produce a significat amount of ionising radiation, and the escape fraction goes down again as the gas cools in the halo.
+We discuss in Trebitsch et al. (2017) how the ionizing escape fraction (the fraction of emitted photons that escape the halo) varies with time, from nothing to almost 100%, with the same timescale, but slightly delayed with respect to the SF.
+This is most likely due to the fact that ionizing radiation is trapped inside the star forming clouds prior to the first supernovae explosions.
+As soon as the first supernovae goes off, it clears the way for ionizing photons to escape.
+After the SF shuts down, there is no massive star left to produce ionizing radiation, and the escape fraction goes down again as the gas cools in the halo.